In Tribute

 Diagnosis

-It is presumed that Steven contracted HIV from sharing a needle with his roommate/boyfriend.
+It is believed that Steven contracted HIV through sharing a needle with his roommate and boyfriend.

-In November of 1990, while having blood work done, Steven was developing complications in his leg, likely caused by HIV.
-The blood work would later indicate that Steven had transitioned from HIV to AIDS.
-His leg complications would lead to a partial amputation of his leg below the knee.
-After having found out about his AIDS diagnosis and amputation, he called his closest sister to inform her of his demise.
-During the same call he would also learn that his closest sister was pregnant with his youngest nephew, Daniel.
+In November 1990, Steven began experiencing complications in his leg, likely linked to his HIV status.
+Bloodwork revealed that his condition had progressed from HIV to AIDS.
+The worsening leg complications led to a partial amputation below the knee.
+After receiving his diagnosis and undergoing the amputation, Steven called his closest sister to share the news.
+During the same conversation, he learned she was expecting his youngest nephew, Daniel—a bittersweet moment of joy amid his challenges.

 Death

-Steven, having been aware of his situation, wanted to continue to help others and had donated his body for medical research.
-Immediately following his death, Steven's leg from the hip down and lungs were donated to research AIDS and asthma.
+Steven’s desire to help others endured even in death.
+He had donated his body to medical research, and immediately following his passing, his leg (from the hip down) and his lungs were used to advance research on AIDS and asthma.

-The AIDS epidemic started on June 5th 1981, nearly 10 years prior to Steven's death.
+The AIDS epidemic had officially begun on June 5, 1981, nearly a decade before Steven’s passing.

 Legacy